-Entering patient test results using the Other Test Entry menu comprises of the following steps:
+Entering patient test results using the Other Test Entry feature comprises the following steps:

-Enter the patient ID.
+■ Enter the patient ID.

 This can be done either manually or by using the barcode scanner.

 - Enter the date and time the test was performed. - Enter or confirm the test strip, kit and/or other reagent lot numbers.